This week in the Republic was marked by several significant occasions.

 Based on the updated figures as of 17th April 2020, there are 115 people detained by the Ukrainian side.

-- information about 115 persons is either absent, or clarifying by the Ukrainian side;
+- information about 115 persons is either absent, or clarified by the Ukrainian side;

 - 10 persons were deleted from the list as a result of the exchange 16.04.2020;